Thaden School’s faculty has been carefully sourced from myriad locations around the world and represents a diverse set of backgrounds and experiences.

 As Director of Campus Life, Marcus Chang leads the ongoing development of Thaden’s co-curricular programs, including athletics and the signature programs (wheels, meals, and reels), and oversees all matters related to student life and community engagement.
 A native of San Francisco, Mr. Chang comes to Thaden with more than 26 years of experience in independent school education.

 Pam Chrisco attends to the daily medical needs of Thaden students on campus, trains faculty and administrative staff in CPR and other emergency protocols, and otherwise supports the development of the school’s health and wellness programs.
-She is a Family Nurse Practitioner with a master’s degree in nursing from Vanderbilt University and brings to Thaden more than 30 years of experience in emergency and clinical care, most recently at Wellquest Medical Clinic in Bentonville and Hedberg Allergy & Asthma Clinic and Community Clinic in Fayetteville.
+A native of Ontario, Ms. Chrisco holds a master's degree in nursing from Vanderbilt University.

 Robert Conn comes to Thaden with seven years of Latin teaching experience, most recently at Northwest Arkansas Classical Academy in Bentonville.
 He holds a bachelor’s degree in history from Harding University and a master’s degree in classical archaeology from Florida State University.
 He is currently pursuing a doctorate in classical civilizations from the University of Florida.